Chest reconstruction

-Male chest reconstruction refers to any of various surgical procedures to masculinise the chest by removing breast tissue or altering the nipples and areolae.
-Male chest reconstruction may be performed in cases of gynecomastia and gender dysphoria.
-Transmasculine people may pursue chest reconstruction, also known as top surgery, as part of transitioning.
+Chest reconstruction, also known as top surgery, refers to any of various surgical procedures to reconstruct the chest by removing breast tissue or altering the nipples and areolae in order to mitigate gender dysphoria.
+Transgender men and non-binary people may pursue chest reconstruction as part of their transition, though it is also used to treat cases of gynecomastia in cisgender men.

-The removal of breast tissue in male chest reconstruction is a type of mastectomy called a subcutaneous mastectomy.
-Subcutaneous means "under the skin".
+The removal of breast tissue in chest reconstruction is a type of mastectomy called a subcutaneous (under the skin) mastectomy.
 This type of mastectomy removes tissue from inside the breast (subcutaneous tissue), as well as excess skin.
-The surgeon then contours the chest into a masculine shape, altering the size and position of the areolae and nipples as needed.
+The surgeon then contours the chest, altering the size and position of the areolae and nipples as needed or as indicated by the patient.